AAOIFI Shari'a screening · Reviewed July 25, 2026

 Tesla (TSLA) passes AAOIFI Shari'a screening as of 2026.
 Verdict, ratio breakdown, purification estimate, and the scholarly sources behind it.

 Yes.
-Tesla (TSLA) is currently halal under AAOIFI Shari'a Standard No. 21 as of May 2026.
-Its electric-vehicle and energy businesses are permissible, debt-to-market-cap is well under 30%, and non-permissible income is below 2%.
-Approximately 1–2% purification of gains is recommended; Tesla does not pay dividends.
+Tesla (TSLA) is currently halal under AAOIFI Shari'a Standard No. 21 as of July 2026, with a HalalScreener compliance score of 87 out of 100.
+Its electric-vehicle and energy businesses are permissible, interest-bearing debt is about 0.4% of market cap, and non-permissible income is about 2.1% of revenue.
+Approximately 2.1% purification of gains is recommended; Tesla does not pay dividends.

 AAOIFI ratio breakdown